 Glyph bitmap formats 8 and 9 are used for composite bitmaps.
-For accented characters and other composite glyphs it may be more efficient to store a copy of each component separately, and then use a composite description to construct the finished glyph.
+For accented characters and other composite glyphs, it may be more efficient to store a copy of each component separately, and then use a composite description to construct the finished glyph.
 The composite formats allow for any number of components, and allow the components to be positioned anywhere in the finished glyph.
 Format 8 uses small metrics, and format 9 uses big metrics.

 EBLC – Embedded bitmap location table